ankit1324/Namesta_React/EP6/README.md

+# Chapter 06 - Exploring the world

-# What is a Microservice?
+## What is a Microservice?

 A microservice is a software development technique where an application is structured as a collection of small, loosely coupled services.
 Each service is responsible for a specific business function and can be developed, deployed, and scaled independently.
 Microservices architecture typically emphasizes modularity, flexibility, and resilience, making it easier to maintain and update large, complex systems.
 This approach contrasts with monolithic architectures, where the entire application is developed and deployed as a single unit.

-# What is Monolith architecture
+## What is Monolith architecture

 Monolithic architecture is a traditional software design approach where an entire application is built as a single, self-contained unit.
 In a monolithic architecture, all components of the application, including the user interface, business logic, and data access layers, are tightly integrated and deployed together.
 This means that any changes or updates to one part of the application require redeploying the entire application.